marcopxt/AGBT2025/README.md

 The optimization of this scenario was made using the SimpleMating algorithm and a restriction on inbreeding was made by setting it to 0 and the maximum numer of contributions was set 3.
 Then, a mating plan was generated.

 **OCS**: The individuals candidates to crosses were coming from the first clonal phase and all possible combinations were estimated.
-We used SimpleMating (Peixoto et al. 2024) to predict genomic prediction of cross-performance of each cross (as above described), as follows:
+We used SimpleMating (Peixoto et al. 2024) to predict usefulness of each cross, as follows:

 $$
 **UC = GPCP + ihσ**